jhornitzky/Innovatia/README.txt

 IDEAS FOR CHANGES--------------------------
 -Write some tests
--include more tempates to separate ui/control from display -include smarter/better forms of model validation
+-include more templates to separate ui/control from display -include smarter/better forms of model validation